David Harbour’s ‘Hellboy’ Unleashed In New Red Band Trailer

-The brand new reboot of Hellboy starring David Harbour has officially been Rated R for extreme violence and gore.
-And to celebrate, Lionsgate Movies has released the brand new Red Band trailer for the movie.
+The reboot of Hellboy, starring David Harbour, has officially been Rated R for extreme violence and gore.
+And to celebrate, Lionsgate Movies has released the brand new red band trailer for the movie.
 Teased all day long and officially released on the movie’s Twitter page, the new trailer showcases a brand new Hellboy, completely shattering any opportunities for comparison with its predecessor.

-Hellboy was a Dark Horse comic created by Mike Mignola that was adapted by Academy Award-winning director, Guillermo del Toro into a feature film starring Ron Perlman in 2004.
+Hellboy was a Dark Horse comic created by Mike Mignola that was adapted by Academy Award-winning director Guillermo del Toro into a feature film starring Ron Perlman in 2004.
 The film was celebrated and become somewhat of a cult hit with audiences appreciating del Toro’s fantastical world and fabled approach to the character and storytelling.
 After one sequel, plans for a third were kept alive for many years, until ultimately the team decided to move on.
 Now the character is being rebooted into a brand new movie starring Stranger Things‘ David Harbour in the title role.

-The new Red Band trailer features a lot more swearing, ample amounts of violence and bloody gore, but also shows a completely different take on the character and story.
+The new red band trailer features a lot more swearing, ample amounts of violence and bloody gore, but also shows a completely different take on the character and story.
 Critics will be hard pressed to find many similarities to the original franchise, except maybe the look of the character, which is defined by the graphic novel.

 Raise.
 Some.
 Hell.
 Watch the new Red Band #Hellboy trailer now.
 In theaters and @IMAX April 12. pic.twitter.com/b92JrBtKPq